 You may think that recovering from bariatric surgery will be a long and painful process—but, that’s not usually the case.

 The majority of patients have minimally invasive which is the same as laparoscopic surgery.
 Compared to open surgery, minimally invasive surgery offers a shorter hospital stay, faster recovery, less pain, less abdominal trauma and less scarring.

 If you’re concerned about pain after surgery, speak with Dr. Belsley.
 Dr. Belsley can discuss the pain management medications that he will provide you with after the surgery.
 Typically you will be provided with a PCA machine (Patient Controlled Anesthesia), a system that allows you to control your pain medication with the push of a button.

 As with any major surgery, there will be a recovery period.
 Recovery periods vary from patient to patient and depend on the type of surgery you have.
-A typical recovery process after laparoscopic gastric bypass patients would be to leave the hospital after the second day and returned back to work after two to three weeks.
+A typical recovery process after laparoscopic gastric bypass patients would be to leave the hospital after the first day and returned back to work after two weeks.